ASK YOUR COMMERCIAL ROOFING CONTRACTOR these FAQs before signing a contract. Remember, the lowest price isn’t always the main criteria to consider.

 (To get a valid certificate of insurance as a customer, it must come directly from the insured’s insurance company with your name and address printed on it.)

 How long have you been installing commercial roof coatings?

 (This stuff isn’t rocket science but you want someone with some experience with roof coatings.
 Nailing shingles or mopping hot asphalt is not the same knowledge base needed to address problems unique to roof coatings.)

 If I would like to speak directly with the manufacturer, could you have their representative either come visit my office or call me?

-If you’re not sure you are getting all of the facts about this product then ask to speak to the manufacturer’s representative.
-They should be thoroughly familiar with this product and able to answer any questions or suggest another product if this one isn’t the best suited for your particular project.
+(If you’re not sure if you are getting all of the facts about this product then ask to speak to the manufacturer’s representative.
+They should be thoroughly familiar with this product and be able to answer any questions or suggest another product if this one isn’t the best suited for your particular project.)

 If needed, will you perform a pull test and or an infrared inspection before work commences?

 (Some roofs have had many repairs over the years and the integrity of any coating is only as good as its adhesion to your roof.
 A pull test will give a good indication as to the adhesion of a new product.
 Some flat roofs have old leaks that still have water pockets under them.
 If a new coating goes over an area that still contains water then steam can develop and penetrate the new coating.
 There are methods for determining what is the right application and product to use.
 An infrared camera scan can often see thermal differences that could indicate water retentions under a roof.
 Jaymar Roofing is a ITC certified infrared thermographer able to perform these test before work begins.)